Jpease1020/unit-testing-react/PITCHME.md

 ---

+This needs to be a discussion rather than a presentation.
+Ask questions, give feedback, challenge what I present.

+---

 ### What's a unit?
   - Intuitively, one can view a unit as the smallest testable part of an application.
   - While Units can be many things, most unit tests that will be challenging to write in react are going to be the functions within your react components or Plain Old Java classes and other exported functions